top of page

 Pulling my paints out, I began to add twists and turns of the branches to the canvas and then threw paint, trying to capture the energy of the light pink blossoms.

-The next day, Kensington, Maryland.
-Inspired by a tall, unusual, shaped cherry blossom tree with winding and twisting branches, almost like dancers, moving in different directions.
+with winding and twisting branches, almost like dancers, moving in different directions.
 A woman strolled by stopping to say that she was glad I was painting in this spot.
 I asked if she would like to add anything.
 She preferred watching and told me that when her children were young there was a tree just like the cherry tree, hanging over their porch.
 She and her children would have dinner outside, and blooms fell like snow, covering them as they ate.
 She smiled sweetly as she shared her story with me.
 Asking about her children, she told me they were grown now.
 Beautiful memories, she said.

 A woman walked by with a baby carriage.
-I asked her if she wanted to add something to the
+I asked her if she wanted to add something to the painting.

-painting.
 She smiled and said she didn’t want to mess it up.
 I assured her it was fine- she could just add a touch of paint using a color she liked.
 I didn’t convince her.
-And, I completely understand her hesitation.
+And I completely understand her hesitation.
 It got me thinking about how when clients want to create change in their lives, it is a process.
 And how taking steps to do new things support creating bigger life changes.

-8 views0 comments
+13 views0 comments

 bottom of page